PaperPrototype/Intro-Coding-and-Computers/00 - Python/Lecture/english.md

 One of the hardest problems (and often most time consuming problems) is searching.

-Lets write a search "algorithm" using instructions, or in programmer lingo *code*.
+Lets write a search "algorithm" using instructions (or in programmer lingo *code* instructions).
 This algorithm can't accidentally miss anything though!
 So we have to tell it to look at each item one by one.

 Code actually looks a lot like english, although a bit more... robotic.
 Here is some fake code.
 In it we are searching for a baseball.